 Resource Sustainability is Not Free

-Across the country, thousands of municipalities, businesses, institutions and households are working to increase their recycling, reduce their waste and promote a more sustainable existence.
-They understand how wasting less and recycling more can help conserve resources, protect the environment, support jobs and create value.
+Across the country, thousands of municipalities, businesses, institutions and households are working to conserve resources, reduce waste and promote a more sustainable existence.
+They understand how wasting less and conserving more can help protect the environment, support jobs and create value.
 To make this work effectively, investments in infrastructure are required to deliver the value-added services that our customers demand.

 State Regulations Support Resource Sustainability

 Public policy has long supported sustainability while fostering its growth.
 At Casella, we have an obligation to meet the regulatory requirements and the needs of our customers to ensure the environmental and economic benefits of resource sustainability for generations to come.